Cytotechnology

 Notes

 The Cytotechnology program is a full-time, 12-month program that begins fall semester of each year.
 Progression in the program is dependent on satisfying course prerequisites, co-requisites and meeting minimal levels of performance for each course.
-Graduates of this program may apply to take the Cytotechnology Certification Examination administered by the Board of Certification of the American Society for Clinical Pathology.
+Graduates of this program may apply to take the ASCP Board of Certification Exam in Cytology.

 The Cytotechnology program at Central Piedmont is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) on recommendation of the Cytotechnology Programs Review Committee (CPRC) of the American Society of Cytopathology (ASC).